Yikai-Liao/symusic/docs/index.md

 ---
-title: Symusic Docs
+title: symusic Documentation
 ---

-# Symusic Documentation (WIP)
+# symusic Documentation

-This site hosts the in-progress Sphinx documentation for the upcoming **symusic 1.0** release.
-It consolidates Python and C++ references, tutorials, and migration notes that will eventually replace the legacy mdBook.
+This site is the canonical documentation for symusic and is published on Read the Docs at

-> **Heads up:** the old mdBook under `docs/src` is still served on GitHub Pages, but much of that
-> content is stale.
-The sections below highlight the refreshed structure and call out legacy
-> references explicitly.
+<https://symusic.readthedocs.io/en/stable/>.
+It consolidates tutorials, task-focused examples,
+conceptual guides, and API reference material for the Python and C++ binding layers.

+> The legacy mdBook at <https://yikai-liao.github.io/symusic/> remains online as an archive for
+> historical links.
+Prefer the Read the Docs site for current behavior and versioned releases.

 ```{toctree}
 :maxdepth: 1